agarmu/website/src/pages/posts/01-polynomials.md

 ```

 Why are there _two_ arrows?
 It turns out Haskell exhibits a behavior called
-[currying](https://en.wikipedia.org/wiki/Currying), where a function which takes
+[currying](https://en.wikipedia.org/wiki/Currying), where a function that takes
-multiple inputs is actually a _sequence_ of functions which take one input at a
+multiple inputs is actually a _sequence_ of functions that take one input at a
 time.
 Using this paradigm, we can create functions of type `Float -> Float` by
 [partially applying](https://en.wikipedia.org/wiki/Partial_application) the
 first argument of `eval`.
 Thankfully, we don't have to deal with this _just_
 yet, but don't be alarmed if you see something of this sort; it's just a
-function which takes multiple inputs.
+function that takes multiple inputs.

 ### Implementing `eval`